tekknolagi/tekknolagi.github.com/_posts/2018-05-29-how-to-mess-with-your-roommate.md

 TODO: Figure out the difference between the ELF executable in `/usr/sbin/zenity` and `/usr/bin/rpmdb-client`, which was created by Chris.
+There is some strange binary difference I don't understand yet.

 #### Step 4